Future-House/paper-qa/README.md

 ### Async

-paper-qa is written to be used asynchronously.
+PaperQA2 is written to be used asynchronously.
 The synchronous API is just a wrapper around the async.
 Here are the methods and their async equivalents:

 | Sync                | Async                |
 | ------------------- | -------------------- |